What Is the Federal Unemployment Tax (FUTA)?

-Then, take the total amount up to $7,000 for all employees and multiply it by .6% (0.08) to get the amount of unemployment tax due.
+Then, take the total amount up to $7,000 for all employees and multiply it by .6 percent (0.08) to get the amount of unemployment tax due.

-First, an employer calculates the amount of federal unemployment tax for a payroll (all of the employee paychecks for a pay period).
-This amount is set aside in a payables account.
+As an employer, you would first calculate the amount of federal unemployment tax for a given period’s payroll, or all of the employee paychecks for a pay period.
+You would then record an accounting entry to set this amount aside in a payables account.

-You must make payments into the federal unemployment tax fund at the IRS, using the Electronic Federal Tax Payment System.
-How often payments are required to be made depends upon the number of employees and the amount of tax owed.
+You would then make payments into the federal unemployment tax fund at the IRS, using the Electronic Federal Tax Payment System.
+The frequency of payments made depends upon the number of employees and the amount of tax owed.

-If your company's FUTA Tax liability in any one quarter is more than $500, you must make a deposit by the last day of the month after the end of the quarter.
+If your company has a FUTA Tax liability in any one-quarter of more than $500, you must make a deposit by the last day of the month the follows the end of the quarter.

-If your FUTA tax for any of the first three quarters of the year (plus any un-deposited amount from an earlier quarter) is over $500, deposit it by the last day of the month after the end of the quarter.
-If it is $500 or less, carry it to the next quarter; a deposit is not required.
+If your FUTA tax for any of the first three quarters of the year (plus any undeposited amount from an earlier quarter) exceeds $500, deposit it by the last day of the month after the end of the quarter.
+If it is $500 or less, carry it to the next quarter; you don’t need to make a deposit.